-East Of England Showground - Peterborough, Cambs.
+East of England Arena and Events Centre, Peterborough, Cambs.

 Why are we changing location again?

 We hope to give you an even better experience!
 We will still run our own real-ale bar, but the venue will be responsible for all food.
 We’ll still have an outside seating area.

 The showground has hard standing for parking.
 All main roadways and paths are paved.
 Water and power is around the site.
 There’s a permanent toilet and shower block.
 There's a perimeter security fence and gates.
 The whole site is far more resilient against bad weather.
 We’re very aware of the problems heavy rain can cause to the campsite and parking.